facebook/lexical/packages/lexical/README.md

 - Trigger an update with `editor.update()`
 - Setting the editor state via `editor.setEditorState()`
-- Applying a change as part of an existing update via `editor.addNodeTransform()`
+- Applying a change as part of an existing update via `editor.registerNodeTransform()`
 - Using a command listener with `editor.registerCommand( () => {...}, priority)`

 The most common way to update the editor is to use `editor.update()`.
 Calling this function